-In the video I use the wonderful AOM Invisible Limiter to catch and manage errant spikes and to make a strong dynamic master.
+In the Transparent Brickwall Limiting video, I use the wonderful AOM Invisible Limiter to catch and manage errant spikes and to make a strong dynamic master.
 I explain how the limiter works and how best to use it on a master stereo mix.
 I explain how different settings impact the sound and what settings to use when trying to achieve a transparent master.
 Every feature of the invisible limiter is explained and demonstrated.

 Topics covered in this video are:

 - How to use a Limiter with Transparency for Pre Mastering

 - Driving for Colour